isomerpages/ogp-isomer/_why-and-when-to-use-isomer/Why use Isomer.md

 ### 2. Standard templates for quick launch

 Don't worry about designing a website entirely from scratch.
-You can use our pre-design sections and components, and arrange them in ways to suite your needs.
-Think of it like us providing you lego blocks to build your own lego house!
+Choose from a range of components and templates to design a website that suits your needs.
+Think of it like having your own set of building blocks.

 ##### In line with Singapore Government Design System (SGDS)